JeanHuguesRobert/StructEnv/README.md

         Strings with non ASCII visible characters MUST be enclosed in ".
         C-style escapes MUST be supported.

+    3.9.
+Friendly constants
+        There is more than one style spirit. t, true, True, TRUE, on, On, ON, ... n, nil, void, null, undefined, NULL, ...
+        " prefix to force text type.

 4. Parsing Rules

     Lines MUST be processed sequentially.